-This means that raw rare earth ores have to go through several rounds of processing to separate the individual elements or compounds.
+This means that raw rare earth ores have to go through several rounds of processing to separate the compounds.
 All that processing also requires huge amounts of carcinogenic toxins to do the job.

 In fact, processing one tonne of rare earths reportedly produces 2,000 tonnes of toxic waste.